-Polycystic ovary syndrome (PCOS) is a chronic endocrine disorder in women.
-With PCOS, the ovaries make follicles, but the follicles do not mature and release a mature egg each month as they should.
-The immature follicles can turn into fluid-filled sacs called cysts.
+Polycystic ovary syndrome (PCOS) is a hormone problem in women.
+With PCOS, the ovaries make follicles but they don’t mature and release an egg each month.
+The follicles can turn into fluid-filled sacs calledcysts.

 Polycystic Ovarian Syndrome Association